 Some causes, such as dehydration or nutritional deficiency, could be causing the above-mentioned symptoms.
 These need to be addressed promptly to avoid any complications further.

 Maintaining a regular feeding schedule allows your baby’s lips to stay hydrated by formula and breast milk.
 Another way to prevent chapped lips is by keeping adequate ambient humidity.
 Cool-mist humidifiers help you achieve it.

-Install a cool-mist humidifier in your baby’s room especially during the dry seasons when there is a rapid drop in water vapor content.
-Pediatricians recommend the use of a cool-mist humidifier and ask to stay away from hot-mist/steam humidifiers that increase chances of burn (6).
+Install a cool-mist humidifier in your baby’s room, especially during the dry seasons, when there is a rapid drop in water vapor content.
+Pediatricians recommend the use of a cool-mist humidifier and ask to stay away from hot-mist/steam humidifiers that increase the chances of burn (11).
 Sufficient humidity means well-hydrated and smooth lips.

 Chapped lips in babies are seldom a problem unless caused by a severe illness.
 Prevention is easy since all you will need is breast milk and formula that are readily available at home.
 Once your baby grows older and steps into childhood, you may be able to use several lip care products that are safe for use among children.

-Have you encountered chapped lips in your baby?
+Have you had to deal with chapped lips in your baby?
 Do share your experience in the comment section below.